rutujamanoharkute/Rutuja_HighFiveMedia_RAG_Assignment/README.md

 ## 🧾 Key Features

-- 🔐 **Private AI Assistant** using local Ollama-hosted Phi model
+- 🔐 **Private AI Assistant** using local Ollama-hosted Phi model for secure, offline LLM inference
-- 📄 Upload, query, and analyze documents via REST API
+- 📄 **upload, query, and analyze documents** using RESTful API endpoints powered by FastAPI
-- 📦 Containerized deployment with Azure Container Apps
+- 📦 **Containerized deployment** with Azure Container Apps for scalable, production-ready microservices
-- 💾 Document embedding and retrieval using ChromaDB
+- 💾 **Document embedding and retrieval** using ChromaDB for fast and accurate semantic search (RAG)
-- ☁️ Azure Blob Storage integration
+- ☁️ **Azure Blob Storage integration** for persistent document and vector store backups
+- 🔍 **LangChain integration with guardrails** to ensure controlled and safe LLM responses
+- 📊 **Frontend interface** built with Streamlit for easy document upload and query visualization
+- 🔁 **Chunking, embedding, and metadata enrichment** for structured and contextualized document analysis
+- 🧠 **RAG + LLM powered pipeline** for contextual answers, summarization, and classification of documents

 ---